-- The facility should conform to the provisions of the relevant ITU-R Recommendations pertaining to the DSC system.3 - 2 The DSC facility should comprise: - .1 means to decode and encode DSC messages; - .2 means necessary for composing the DSC message; - .3 means to verify the prepared message before it is transmitted; - .4 means to display the information contained in a received call in plain language; - .5 means for the manual entry of the position information; additionally, automatic entry may be provided; and - means for the manual entry of the time at which the position was determined; additionally, automatic entry may be provided.
+1 The facility should conform to the provisions of the relevant ITU-R Recommendations pertaining to the DSC system.

+- 2 The DSC facility should comprise: - .1 means to decode and encode DSC messages; - .2 means necessary for composing the DSC message; - .3 means to verify the prepared message before it is transmitted; - .4 means to display the information contained in a received call in plain language; - .5 means for the manual entry of the position information; additionally, automatic entry may be provided; and - .6 means for the manual entry of the time at which the position was determined; additionally, automatic entry may be provided.

-3 Distress message storage
+3 DISTRESS MESSAGE STORAGE

-- 3.1 If the received messages are not printed immediately, sufficient capacity should be provided to enable at least 20 received distress messages to be stored in the DSC facility. - 3.2 These messages should be stored until readout. - 4 It should be possible to initiate and make distress and safety calls from the position from which the ship is normally navigated.
-The means for initiating a distress call should be as prescribed in 2.5 of Part A. - 5 Initiation of DSC distress calls should supersede any other operation of the facility. - 6 Self-identification data should be stored in the DSC unit.
-It should not be possible for the user easily to change these data. - 7 Means should be provided to enable routine testing of the DSC facilities without radiation of signals. - 8 Provision should be made for a specific aural alarm and visual indication to indicate receipt of a distress or urgency call or a call having distress category.
-It should not be possible to disable this alarm and indication.
-Provision should be made to ensure that they can be reset only manually.
+3.1 If the received messages are not printed immediately, sufficient capacity should be provided to enable at least 20 received distress messages to be stored in the DSC facility.

+3.2 These messages should be stored until readout.

+4 It should be possible to initiate and make distress and safety calls from the position from which the ship is normally navigated.
+The means for initiating a distress call should be as prescribed in 2.5 of Part A.

+5 Initiation of DSC distress calls should take precedence over any other operation of the facility.

+6 Self-identification data should be stored in the DSC unit.
+It should not be possible for the user easily to change these data.

-3Class A or B DSC equipment conforming to Recommendation ITU-R M.493 should be used to meet this requirement.
+&lt;sup>4Class A DSC equipment conforming to Recommendation ITU-R M.493 should be used to meet this requirement.